kekojones12/Project-1/README.md

-#### Null Hypothesis: There is no statiscal difference between two datas
+#### Null Hypothesis: There is no statistical difference between two datas
-#### Hypothesis: There is a statiscally significant difference.
+#### Hypothesis: There is a statistically significant difference.
 ________________________________________________________________________________________________________
 ### Types of Crimes Gender Summary
  - Counted all of the unique values in 'Types of Crime' column